qingwei4/vimrc/README.md

-Here is my vimrc, which use material theme!
+Here is my vimrc with material theme!